Affiliate links on Android Authority may earn us a commission. Learn more.

 Once you finish speaking, you can tap the microphone to stop recording.
-If voice to text hears the wrong word or you want to change what you said, you have to go back and adjust it manually.
+If voice-to-text hears the wrong word or you want to change what you said, you have to go back and adjust it manually.
 You can give a voice command to replace one word with another, but it’s typically easier to manually type the replacement word.

-Improve voice-to-text on Android
+How to improve voice-to-text on Android

-Voice to text is fantastic, but it’s not always perfect.
+Voice-to-text is fantastic, but it’s not always perfect.
 You can do a few things to improve your experience and make the voice-to-text feature more reliable.

 Make sure you speak slowly.
 If you talk too quickly, there’s a good chance your phone won’t pick up everything you said, and you’ll have to start all over.
 Also, speak clearly.
 Enunciate your words more than you usually might, so there’s no mistaking what you’re trying to say.

 Lastly, make sure you are in a low-traffic space with minimal noise.
 For example, if you’re at a concert, voice-to-text won’t work because your smartphone can’t clearly distinguish your voice from your surroundings.

 Google announced Assistant voice typing with the Google Pixel 6 series.
 It’s an improved version of voice-to-text, but it uses Google’s Tensor chipsets to make significant improvements.
 This makes Assistant voice typing a Pixel-only feature, at least for now.